 - Visualise what you want.
 Our fears are imaginary.
 We create mental pictures of potential negative consequences and scare ourselves from taking action.
 Instead of creating images of what we don’t want, we should create images of the outcomes we want and get emotionally connected to those outcomes.
 Those positive emotions will help move us into action.

 Our fears can prevent us from living the life we truly want.
 Instead of giving in to our fears, we overcome them by becoming more aware of what’s creating our fears.
 If we do, we’re more likely to create the results we want.
-If we don’t, then the costs will be significant throughout our lives.
+If we don’t, the costs will be significant throughout our lives.

 Question: What is something else we can do to overcome our biggest fears in life?